seanm3g/DungeonFighter-v2/Documentation/02-Development/SETTINGS_AND_DEVELOPER_MENU_VERIFICATION.md

 ### Minor Issues
 1. **Action Editor Text Input**: The action creation form may not support real-time character-by-character input display for all input types.
 The form works when full strings are entered and Enter is pressed.

-2. **Edit/Delete Actions**: These features show "coming soon" messages.
-They are placeholders for future implementation.

 ## Recommendations

 1. **Action Editor Enhancement**: Consider adding real-time text input support for the action creation form to improve user experience.

-2. **Edit/Delete Actions**: Implement the edit and delete action features when time permits.

-3. **Testing**: All menus should be manually tested to ensure they work correctly in the actual game environment.
+2. **Testing**: All menus should be manually tested to ensure they work correctly in the actual game environment.

 ## Conclusion